opichon/UAMDatatablesBundle/README.md

 Licence
 -------

-This bundle is licensed un the MIT license.
+This bundle is licensed under the MIT license.

 The dataTables jquery plugin is licensed under the MIT license.